 Vacancies are advertised each quarter in the local newspaper.
 Letters of application should be directed to the County Court Office, 201 S. Humbolt St, No. 280, Canyon City OR 97820.
 Letters must include the volunteer's name, complete mailing address, and phone number(s).
 Grant County strives to maintain diversity among committee membership with regard to age, gender, location of residency, and profession.

-Local volunteers currently serve on the Grant County Regional Airport Commission, County Budget Committee, College Advisory Board, Grant County Extension & 4H Service District Advisory Council, Extension & 4H Service District Budget Committee, Fair Board, Forestland Classification Committee, Healthy Smiles Dental Clinic Advisory Committee, Library Advisory Board, Mental Health Advisory Board, Grant County Planning Commission, Riparian & Water Management Board, Road Advisory Board, Senior Citizens Advisory Council, Transient Room Tax Review Committee, and Wildlife Advisory Board.
+Local volunteers currently serve on the Grant County Regional Airport Commission, County Budget Committee, College Advisory Board, Grant County Extension & 4H Service District Advisory Council, Extension & 4H Service District Budget Committee, Fair Board, Forestland Classification Committee, Healthy Smiles Dental Clinic Advisory Committee, Library Advisory Board, Mental Health Advisory Board, County Planning Commission, Public Access Advisory Board, Riparian & Water Management Board, Road Advisory Board, Senior Citizens Advisory Council, Transient Room Tax Review Committee, and Wildlife Advisory Board.

 Committees shall be aware of the terms of the members and keep the County Court informed of vacancies and committee activities by submitting meeting minutes to the County Court office.
 Committee chairs, their designees, or a staff member may make recommendations to the County Court regarding committee appointments.